n-one-systems/BaseNetworkSetup/netperftesting/roles/iperf3_client/README.md

 ## Variables

+- `iperf_base_prefix`: Optional string appended to the base `iperf3` name.
+  When set, services, configuration directories and log paths are prefixed as `iperf3<prefix>` to avoid overwriting existing runs.
+Defaults to empty.
 - `iperf3_client_instances`: List of client service definitions.
 Each item should include:
   - `name`: Instance name (used for configuration file and systemd unit)